vitdegtyarev/SCBA-Streamlit-CB/README.md

 This Streamlit application is a "lite" version of the application at https://github.com/vitdegtyarev/SCBA-Streamlit.
 It predicts the elastic buckling and ultimate loads of steel cellular beams using optimized CatBoost models.

-The application is based on the models described in the following preprint: Degtyarev, V.V., Tsavdaridis, K.D.
-Buckling and ultimate load prediction models for steel perforated beams using machine learning algorithms.
+The application is based on the models described in the following preprint: Degtyarev, V.V., Tsavdaridis, K.D., Buckling and ultimate load prediction models for perforated steel beams using machine learning algorithms, engrXiv preprint, doi:10.31224/osf.io/mezar

 ## Instructions on how to use the application